Asymptotic Performance Prediction for ADMM-Based Compressed Sensing: Abstract

 \section{Abstract}

-In this paper, we analyze the asymptotic behavior of alternating direction method of multipliers (ADMM) for compressed sensing, where we reconstruct an unknown structured signal from its underdetermined linear measurements.
-The analytical tool used in this paper is recently developed convex Gaussian min-max theorem (CGMT), which can be applied to various convex optimization problems to obtain its asymptotic error performance.
-In our analysis of ADMM, we analyze the convex subproblem in the update of ADMM and characterize the asymptotic distribution of the tentative estimate obtained at each iteration.
-The result shows that the update equations in ADMM can be decoupled into a scalar-valued stochastic process in the asymptotic regime with the large system limit.
-From the asymptotic result, we can predict the evolution of the error (e.g. mean-square-error (MSE) and symbol error rate (SER)) in ADMM for large-scale compressed sensing problems.
-Simulation results show that the empirical performance of ADMM and its theoretical prediction are close to each other in sparse vector reconstruction and binary vector reconstruction.
+In this paper, we propose a method to predict the asymptotic performance of the alternating direction method of multipliers (ADMM) for compressed sensing, where we reconstruct an unknown structured signal from its underdetermined linear measurements.
+The derivation of the proposed method is based on the recently developed convex Gaussian min-max theorem (CGMT), which can be applied to various convex optimization problems to obtain its asymptotic error performance.
+Our main idea is to analyze the convex subproblem in the update of ADMM iteratively and characterize the asymptotic distribution of the tentative estimate obtained at each iteration.
+However, since the original CGMT cannot be used directly for the analysis of the iterative updates, we intuitively assume an extended version of CGMT in the derivation of the proposed method.
+Under the assumption, the result shows that the update equations in ADMM can be decoupled into a scalar-valued stochastic process in the asymptotic regime with the large system limit.
+From the asymptotic result, we can predict the evolution of the error (e.g., mean-square-error (MSE) and symbol error rate (SER)) in ADMM for large-scale compressed sensing problems.
+Simulation results show that the empirical performance of ADMM and its prediction are close to each other in sparse vector reconstruction and binary vector reconstruction.